People get confused about strength training vs bodybuilding. Understanding the difference is important to your health and fitness.

 If you relate to those concerns and have put off adding weights, bodyweight exercises, or resistance bands to your fitness routine, it’s time to learn the difference between strength training and bodybuilding.

-Bodybuilding is the art of building your dream body one muscle at a time.
+Bodybuilding is the art of developing a proportionate, hard body one muscle at a time.
+These are bodies sculpted with great precision and effort so that the muscles are impressive.
 For most bodybuilders, the primary concern is the size of the muscles rather than the strength.
-They want to look pumped and sculpted with great precision so that their muscles look impressive when flexed.

 Someone who places more focus on the amount of weight they can lift is referred to as a weightlifter rather than a bodybuilder.
 Weightlifting competitions are not based on muscularity.

 Unlike bodybuilding competitions, weight lifting competitions involve both weightlifting and powerlifting.
 Weightlifting is focused on overhead movements, whereas powerlifting does not engage in overhead movement.
 Both powerlifting and weightlifting are popular sports in the Olympic Games.